Bob-TheBot/BobTimes/mcp_demo/README.md

 1. **Connection Management**: Establishes HTTP connection to the MCP server using streamable HTTP transport
 2. **Capability Discovery**: Automatically discovers and registers available tools, resources, and prompts
 3. **Command Parsing**: Interprets user input and routes to appropriate handlers (@, #, prompt:, natural language)
-4. **Tool Integration**: When Claude needs data, it automatically calls MCP tools and incorporates results
+4. **Tool Integration**: When the LLM needs data, it automatically calls MCP tools and incorporates results
-5. **Prompt Enhancement**: Prompts can trigger Claude with full tool access for comprehensive analysis
+5. **Prompt Enhancement**: Prompts can trigger the LLM with full tool access for comprehensive analysis

 **Configuration options in `main.py`:**
 ```python